Mental model theory of reasoning

 The mental model theory of reasoning was developed by Philip Johnson-Laird and Ruth M.J.
-Byrne (Johnson-Laird and Byrne, 1991).
-It has been applied to the main domains of deductive inference including relational inferences such as spatial and temporal deductions; propositional inferences, such as conditional, disjunctive and negation deductions; quantified inferences such as syllogisms; and meta-deductive inferences.
+Byrne.
+It has been applied to major domains of deductive inference, including relational inferences (spatial and temporal reasoning), propositional inferences (conditional, disjunctive and negation reasoning), quantified inferences (syllogisms), and meta-deductive inferences.

-Ongoing research on mental models and reasoning has led the theory to be extended to account for probabilistic inference (e.g., Johnson-Laird, 2006) and counterfactual thinking (Byrne, 2005).
+Subsequent research on mental models and reasoning has extended the theory to account for probabilistic inference and counterfactual thinking.